xoxzo/blog.xoxzo.com/content/Announcements/2018-12-17-ezsms-v3-release-en.md

 Thank for using [EZSMS, international SMS delivery service](https://www.ezsms.biz/ja/) & [Xoxzo - Cloud Telephony platform](https://www.xoxzo.com/en/).

-We are glad to announce that on December 18, 2018, our EZSMS, which has been loved and demanded for 7 years since its launch, comes up to a new stage.
+We are glad to announce that on at around 8.00 pm on December 18, 2018, our EZSMS, which has been loved and demanded for 7 years since its launch, comes up to a new stage.

+**Please note that there maybe 5 min slight disruption on log in around 8pm (JST) during the release**

 Please take time to check out what is new in this release.